ONLYOFFICE/onlyoffice-jira/README.md

 With the ONLYOFFICE integration plugin, you can view, edit and co-author office files attached to tasks right within your Jira dashboard.

-To edit documents, click the ONLYOFFICE Docs icon next to the name of an attachment — the corresponding online editor will be opened in a new tab.
+To edit documents, click the ONLYOFFICE Docs icon next to the name of an attachment   the corresponding online editor will be opened in a new tab.

 After the editing session is over, a document with all the changes will be saved as a new attachment.
 You will recognize it by the same name with a postfix.
-If you’re editing an attachment collaboratively, the changes are saved only after the last user quits the editor.
+If you re editing an attachment collaboratively, the changes are saved only after the last user quits the editor.

 ## How it works